A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - Functional simplification through monocultures

-- Loss of organic matter due to intensive farming
+- Loss of organic matter through intensive cultivation

-Before speaking of "loss," it must be clear what is actually being lost.
-Healthy soil consists of:- 45% mineral content
+Before speaking of "loss," it must be clear what is being lost.
+Healthy soil consists of:- 45% mineral substance

 - 25% water